frequently asked questions

 The truth often offends before it heals.
 Offense means the story cuts against what people were taught to believe.
 But offense is not proof that something is wrong.
 It’s often proof that something is hitting close to the bone.

 Feeling offended doesn’t mean you’re wrong to feel that way.
-It means the story you’ve heard and the evidence we’re presenting are in conflict.
+It means the story you’ve heard and the evidence I’m presenting are in conflict.
 That tension is uncomfortable, but it’s also where real discovery happens.

 Isn’t this disrespectful toward the victims and their families?